2024 Kingswood by-election: Background

 Chris Skidmore was first elected to the constituency of Kingswood in the 2010 general election, gaining the seat from the incumbent Labour MP Roger Berry.
 As Minister for Energy and Clean Growth, he signed the UK's net zero pledge into law.
 He has stated his opposition to further oil and gas extraction in the UK, including his refusal to support the government of Liz Truss on the matter in October 2022.

 He announced his resignation on 5 January 2024, prior to the second reading of the Offshore Petroleum Licensing Bill which would guarantee annual licensing rounds, having previously announced he would be standing down at the 2024 general election.
 Skidmore formally resigned as a member of Parliament on 8 January.

-The writ of election was moved on 11 January 2024 and the date of election is 15 February 2024, the same day as another by-election in Wellingborough.
+The writ of election was moved on 11 January 2024 to be held on 15 February 2024, the same day as another by-election in Wellingborough.

 Candidates

 The Labour Party selected Damien Egan as their candidate on 9 January.
 Egan was elected Mayor of Lewisham in 2018, and in July 2023 was selected as parliamentary candidate for Bristol North East, one of the seats that will succeed Kingswood following the 2023 Periodic Review of Westminster constituencies.
 Egan resigned the mayorality to contest the seat.

 The Conservative Party selected Sam Bromiley, the party group's leader on the South Gloucestershire Council, on 14 January.
 He is a councillor for Parkwall & Warmley.

 Though initially stating that they would not stand a candidate over frustrations with the cost of the by-election, Reform UK later selected former MEP for the West Midlands and Referendum Party candidate Rupert Lowe.

 The Liberal Democrats selected Bristol City councillor Andrew Brown, who works in the financial sector and is a councillor for the Hengrove and Whitchurch Park ward.

 The Green Party candidate was another Bristol City councillor, Lorraine Francis.
 Francis is a councillor for the Eastville ward and a social worker, who had already been selected as their candidate for Bristol North East at the next general election.
 She campaigned on protecting the green belt from development.

 The UK Independence Party (UKIP) selected Nicholas Wood, its May 2023 candidate in the Surrey County Council by-election for the Walton South & Oatlands division and Elmbridge Council elections for Oatlands and Burwood Park ward.